KevinKra/Notes/certifications/aws/solutions_architect/raw_2.md

 - Immediately after an item in the table is modified, a new record appears in the table's stream.
 AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records.
 The Lambda function can perform any actions you specify, such as sending a notification or initiating a workflow.

 - Remember that the DynamoDB Stream feature is not enabled by default.

-### Questions

-- What is a DynamoDB stream?
-- When are events on a table captured, and what does the stream record capture?
-- Can you configure the stream record to capture more information than just the primary key attribute(s) of the modified record?
-- Describe the concept of "triggers".
-- Is the DynamoDB Stream feature enabled by default?

 ---